Up, up, and away: NZ drone makers target Hollywood

 Aeronavics was one of the first drone makers to receive permission to fly.

-The Raglan-based company plans to launch a series of aircraft later this year specializing in capturing images for cinema, broadcasting and live sporting events.
+The Raglan-based company plans to launch a series of aircraft later this year specialising in capturing images for cinema, broadcasting and live sporting events.

 "Until now it's been about producing a drone and having customers imagine how it can work for them.
 There hasn't been an A-to-Z solution for different applications," Aeronavics co-founder Linda Bulk said.